 TopCops Driving School is designed so that the curriculum taught in the classroom will prepare the student for the instruction behind the wheel.
 Getting started right away allows your teen to use all of the classroom information on the road with the officers who are our driving instructors.
-We recommend that you sign up for your BTW as soon as possible either during or after the classroom so that one of our police instructors can teach your teen the best habits from the very start.
+We recommend that you sign up for your BTW soon after your student has received their permit so that one of our police instructors can teach your teen the best habits from the very start.
+TopCops would like to see these drives completed within the first 3-6 months they have their permit.
 The State of Colorado Department of Motor Vehicles recommends that you have your BTW completed within the first six months of completing the classroom portion, so that the training remains consistent and flows from one segment to the next.

 I have purchased a Behind the Wheel training package with TopCops, how do I get my teen's drive times scheduled?

 Just use your username and password to access your account, click the hyperlink for BTW schedule, put your curser on any day of the week that appears in green.
 When you find a date and time that works for you, click the"Register" tab, then confirm.
 Obviously, during the school year, most of our drive times will be after school times and on the weekends when there is no school, but we will also be scheduling drive instruction on all days that BVSD is out of school such as teacher work days, holiday breaks and of course, all summer long… Your teen's drive training behind the wheel will usually begin at one the following BVSD high Schools: Fairview, Boulder, Monarch, Centaurus, and Broomfield.
-If you are coming from a location outside of Boulder, we can meet your teen at the Safeway located at 144th Ave and Lowell Blvd. in the City of Broomfield, or at one of the above listed High Schools.
+If you are coming from a location outside of Boulder, we can meet your teen at one of the above listed High Schools.

 What can my teen expect to learn when they take the Behind the Wheel training?